RedisLabs/spark-redis/doc/dataframe.md

 3) "person:schema"
 ```

 Each row of DataFrame is written as a Redis Hash data structure.
-A key is auto-generated.

 ```bash
 127.0.0.1:6379> hgetall person:r:254feb0701b24e2e97861dd973025fcd